keywordsalad/thisfieldwas.green/site/_drafts/embracing-nondeterminism-part-1.md

 ```
 :::

 Functors need only obey these two laws.
 These laws assert that functors compose in the same manner as functions `f` and `g` do in `h := g ∘ f`.
-Functors thus _compose functional effects_ and may be abstractly regarded as the _context of effects_.
+Functors _compose functional effects_ because composition is preserved within their contexts.
+Functors may be treated as an abstract _context of effects_ because of this property.

 Because of this rigorous definition, functors as a design pattern represent a concept that _transcends_ codebases and languages.
 In contrast, design patterns as they are realized in object-oriented programming are mere idioms to be relearned between codebases written even in the same language.